 The Duke-NUS study – titled ‘Randomised Trial to Slow the Progression of Diabetes’ (TRIPOD) – aims to assess the effectiveness of the programme in improving outcomes for people with T2DM.
 This low-cost initiative involves a number of interdependent and interactive components.

 Firstly, a custom-built smartphone app called M-POWER provides users (people with T2DM) with a one-stop portal to support and improve their self-management of the disease.
 Users are assigned weekly activity goals to facilitate positive lifestyle changes and longer term health goals to improve health outcomes.
-Activity trackers, glucometers, and medication adherence trackers capture key user data, which are subsequently displayed on the M-POWER app in graphical format for easy comprehension.
+Activity trackers, glucometers, and medication adherence apps capture key user data, which are subsequently displayed on the M-POWER app in graphical format for easy comprehension.
 The app includes gamification elements, such as enabling users to compare their personal results with those of other users, as well as showing them their current and best streaks (the number of consecutive weeks that they achieved their weekly targets).

 Prof Patrick Casey, Senior Vice Dean for Research at Duke-NUS, commented, “This innovative trial can help in identifying feasible interventions and incentive models that can potentially slow disease progression and reduce acute episodes among people with T2DM – and do so in a cost-effective manner.”